 Please note that entrants are encouraged to use written documentation.
 Entrants are also welcome and encouraged to document their work in other ways (verbally, poster, video, etc).
 Written documentation is not expressly required to enter the competition, but entrants are responsible for providing the judges with clear and authoritative evidence of their research and processes.
+If an entrant chooses to present documentation in a video or verbally, it should be no longer than 20 minutes.

 Due to time constraints, all documentation MUST be submitted in advance of the competition.
 The deadline for submission of documentation is January 10th.
 Documentation should be e-mailed to the Deputy Kingdom MOAS, Mistress Elena Hylton (firstname.lastname@example.org).
 If you have any questions/concerns involving accessibility please reach out to us in advance of the competition, we are committed to making this competition as broadly accessible as possible and have many possible solutions we can discuss.
 See On Accessibility for more information.